On August 12, Carlos Mejia, a master marimba player from Guatemala, will perform at the Pullman State Historic Site.

 It features 12 events at four sites chosen because of their histories and locations: Pullman, McKinley Branch Library, Back of the Yards and the Illinois Labor History Society.

-Carlos Mejia, who performs in August, began learning marimba from a player who lived across the valley from his village.
+Carlos Mejia began learning marimba from a player who lived across the valley from his village.
 As a prominent musician, he was considered a threat to Guatemala's ruling military junta, which jailed and tortured him.
 He was granted refugee status in the United States in 1987.
 The Art of Work

 is presented by the Company of Folk with support from the National Endowment for the Arts.